The following professionals lent their expertise to this article:

 Academic and Professional Support Resources for Healthcare Administration Students

-Choosing to pursue a healthcare admin degree is a big decision, and getting through college and starting a new career is challenging.
-But the challenges don’t end there.
-Advancing your career also takes real time, effort, and planning.
-The good news is that you’re not alone.
 There are tons of great resources you can take advantage of before, during, and after college.
-Below is our list of some of the most useful student organizations, academic support services, professional associations, and other resources, all geared toward helping you achieve your college goals and career success.
+Below is our list of some of the most useful student organizations, academic support services, professional associations, and other resources available — all geared toward helping you achieve your college and professional goals.

 Healthcare Admin Student Support Centers and Services

-The first step along the health administration career path is college.
-Whether you’re just starting to look at degree options, planning your college funding strategy, looking for suitable housing, or simply trying to get your academic bearings, your first stop should be your school’s or department’s student support center.
-Getting you connected to the resources students need is their number one job, so don’t hesitate to take advantage of their services as often as you need them.
-And that goes for both students pursuing their degrees on-campus and online.
+Whether you’re just starting to look at degree options, planning your college funding strategy, looking for suitable housing, or simply trying to get your academic bearings, your first stop should be your school’s student support center.

-George Mason University
+George Washington University

 University of New England

-The University of New England offers its Master of Healthcare Administration degree program in a 100% online format.
-It also offers a comprehensive program of student services exclusively for its online HA students.
-At the outset of the application process, HA program applicants are assigned a dedicated enrollment counselor to walk them through the process from start to finish.
 Upon acceptance into the degree program, each student is assigned a support specialist to provide information and advice, as well as answers to any questions they might have regarding costs, financial aid, textbooks, and all other aspects of the UNE academic experience.
-HA students can access a range of additional services online through the department’s Student Resources website.

 University of North Florida

 Located on UNF’s Jacksonville campus, the Brooks College of Health is home to both undergraduate and graduate health administration degree programs, including an Executive Master of Health Administration available in an online/on-campus hybrid format.
-Both online and on-campus HA students at UNF can access a range of student services specifically for them through the department’s Student Resources webpage.
-Included are links to the Brooks College of Health Professional Development Center, the UNF Writing Center, and the UNF Student Involvement Center.
-HA students can participate in the activities of the Health Administration Student Association and Upsilon Phi Delta National Honor Society.

-Resources for Online Healthcare Administration Students
+Resources for Online Human Services Students

-• ACHE Learning Center
+ACHE Learning Center

 This American College of Healthcare Executives (ACHE) website provides access to a wide range of resources for both online HA students and working professionals, including online seminars, webinars, self-study courses, research, and publications.
 ACHE Student Member membership is required.

-• Guide to Online Healthcare Administration Degrees
+Guide to Online Healthcare Administration Degrees

 EduMed’s own guide to helping you find the online healthcare administration degree program that best suits your academic needs and professional goals.
-Included are spotlights of three standout programs, and a helpful overview of different healthcare admin degrees available.
+Included are spotlights of three standout programs and a helpful overview of different healthcare admin degrees available.

-• Healthcare Administration, Management & Policy Centralized Application Service (HAMPCAS)
+Healthcare Administration, Management & Policy Centralized Application Service (HAMPCAS)

 HAMPCAS provides HA students with a simplified “one-stop” location and process for applying to multiple health administration, management, and policy degree programs, including many online programs.
 Be sure to check with each school to which you’re applying to see if it employs HAMPCAS for their program applications.

-• Journal of Hospital Administration
+Journal of Hospital Administration

 The Journal of Hospital Administration is an international, peer-reviewed scientific journal dedicated to the publication of research papers covering all aspects of the HA profession.
 Published in an open-source format by the Sciedu Press, articles accessed here can be used by online students in their HA research for papers, projects, theses, etc.

-• Tips for Success in an Online Degree Program: Study Techniques
+Tips for Success in an Online Degree Program: Study Techniques

 Useful advice from Boston College for succeeding in an online healthcare administration degree program.
 Included are tips on time management, self discipline (always crucial in the online learning environment), and more.

-• Tips for Successful Online Learning
+Tips for Successful Online Learning

-• Transitioning to Online School: A Guide for Healthcare Students
+Transitioning to Online School: A Guide for Healthcare Students

 Another excellent and useful EduMed guide, this one focused on helping students who are new to distance learning succeed in the online college learning environment.
 Included here is lots of helpful information and advice on learning management systems, communicating with teachers and fellow students, good study habits and time management, and much more.